flutter/website/src/ui/interactivity/focus.md

 Once that happens, text entered with the keyboard flows to that part of the application until the focus moves to another part of the application.
-Focus can also be moved by pressing a particular keyboard shortcut, which is typically bound to the <kbd>Tab</kbd> key, so it is sometimes called "tab traversal".
+Focus can also be moved by pressing a particular keyboard shortcut, which is typically bound to <kbd>Tab</kbd>, so it is sometimes called "tab traversal".

 This page explores the APIs used to perform these operations on a Flutter application, and how the focus system works.
 We have noticed that there is some